identity2/Hugo-Blog/content/posts/self-publish-a-graphic-novel-with-amazon-kdp.md

 # Dimensions (Book Size)
 ![Book Size](/posts/self-publish-a-graphic-novel-with-amazon-kdp/2.png)

-KDP offers a variety of book sizes, you can even enter a customized book size if you want to publish a book with sepcial dimensions.
+KDP offers a variety of book sizes, you can even enter a customized book size if you want to publish a book with special dimensions.
 However, it is recommended that you publish your book in [industrial-standard dimensions](https://kdp.amazon.com/en_US/help/topic/G201834180#trim), since it gives you the opportunity to reach more audiences (see KDP's [Expanded Distribution](https://kdp.amazon.com/en_US/help/topic/GQTT4W3T5AYK7L45)), and well, it fits readers' bookshelves better.

 <br />